Preschool - Daily Rhythm

 Outdoor Play & Cooking Projects

-Children can choose between staying outdoors on the play yard or coming inside to participate in the daily cooking project.
+Children can choose between going outdoors on the play yard or staying inside to participate in the daily cooking project.
 The cooking project coincides with the snack that day and is rhythmic in nature so children can grow accustomed to the cooking procedures.

 Morning Seasonal Circle